 Do we have shower and changing facilities?

 Absolutely!
 If you need to get to work or school from our clinic, we offer plenty of changing rooms for your convenience.
-At our 10777 Nall aquatic facility we also have showers for your convenience.
+Showers are available in our aquatics department as well.

 Will my insurance pay for physical therapy?

 Sports Rehabilitation is proud to be a participating provider to most of the insurance plans in the KC metro.
 We encourage all patients to check with your particular insurance carrier directly.
 Our administrative staff will verify your physical therapy benefits following your initial visit to determine visit limitations, co-pays and status of deductibles.